aliozgur/aliozgur/README.md

 * [Git ile Versiyon Kontrolü (Turkish)](https://www.dikeyeksen.com/products/git-ile-versiyon-kontrolu)
 * [F# ile Fonksiyonel Programlama (Turkish)](https://www.dikeyeksen.com/products/f-ile-fonksiyonel-programlama)

-I'm an organized, diciplined, self motivated and productive person.
-During my professional career I was involved with lot's of projects in very different industries.
-I had the chance to work with great people and I liked every second I spent on any single bit of code I've written.
-I love to share what I know or what I think is important with my colleagues.
-In terms of software development, team work or organizational relations you can name me as a social personality.

 ## Areas of Technical Interest

 * .NET, C# and F#